 |6||Polonium||Po||84||[Xe]4f14 5d10 6s2 6p4|

-The chemical symbol for oxygen is given as O. It is a colourless and odorless gas used in respiration process by humans, which is converted into carbon dioxide.
+The chemical symbol for oxygen is given as O. It is a colourless and odourless gas used in the respiration process by humans, which is converted into carbon dioxide.
 Oxygen exists as a diatomic molecule (O2).
 Oxygen is also found as a triatomic molecule (O3) in traces, it is known as ozone.
 Oxygen combines readily with many elements.
 During the combination with some elements, the evolution of heat energy takes place, this process is known as combustion.

 Sulphur is denoted by the symbol S. It is a non-metal which ranks ninth on the basis of cosmic abundance.
 About 1 atom in every 20,000-30,000 atoms is a sulphur atom.
-Sulphur is found in the combined state as well as in free state.
+Sulphur is found in the combined state as well as in the free state.
 About 0.09 % of sulphur is found in seawater in the form of sulphates.
-Meteorite contains 12 % of sulphur, a large amount of sulphur is found from the underground deposits of pure sulphur present in dome-like structures.
+The meteorite contains 12 % of sulphur, a large amount of sulphur is found from the underground deposits of pure sulphur present in dome-like structures.
 Here sulphur is formed by the action of anaerobic bacteria on the sulphate minerals such as gypsum.

 Selenium is rarer than oxygen or sulphur.
 It is found in the free state as well as in the combined state with heavy metals (as lead, silver, or mercury) in a few minerals.
 Grey metallic form of the selenium is the most stable form of the element under normal conditions.

 Tellurium is a chemical element having atomic number 52 and has the properties between metals and non-metals.
 It is one of the rarest stable elements found in the earth’s crust.
-It is often found in free state and in compounds with elements such as copper, lead, silver or gold.
+It is often found in a free state and in compounds with elements such as copper, lead, silver or gold.